MoMaGen: Generating Demonstrations under Soft and Hard Constraints for Multi-Step Bimanual Mobile Manipulation: Additional Data Generation Details

 \subsection{Visualizations of Domain Randomization Schemes}

 Figure~\ref{fig:domain_randomization} illustrates the domain randomization schemes (D0/D1/D2) across all four tasks.
 Leveraging base sampling, \methodname~can generate successful demonstrations under more aggressive randomization (D1) than prior methods (D0).
-With motion planners in the loop, it further handles obstacles in both base and arm motion (D2), producing richer trajectories and more diverse visual observations.
+With motion planners in the loop, it further handles obstacles in both base and arm motion (D2), producing richer trajectories and more diverse visual observations. { \definecolor{blue}{RGB}{76, 114, 176} \definecolor{orange}{RGB}{221, 132, 82} \definecolor{green}{RGB}{85, 168, 104} \definecolor{red}{RGB}{196, 78, 82}